Sylvain59650/lodash-object/docs/Array.md

 ## unzipWith

-    Array#unzipWith([iteratee=_.identity])
+    Array Array#unzipWith(Function iteratee=_.identity)

-This method is like Array#unzip except that it accepts iteratee to specify how regrouped values should be combined.
+This method is like [Array#unzip](#unzip) except that it accepts iteratee to specify how regrouped values should be combined.
 The iteratee is invoked with the elements of each group: (...group).

 Arguments

-    array (Array): The array of grouped elements to process.
-    [iteratee=_.identity] (Function): The function to combine regrouped values.
+    array (Array): The array of grouped elements to process. iteratee : The function to combine regrouped values.

 Returns